Lemmah/ts-node/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-- Just clone this repository by typing: `git clone https://github.com/Lemmah/ts-node.git`
+- Just clone this repository by typing: `git clone https://github.com/Lemmah/ts-node-api.git`
-- Switch to project directory: `cd ts-node`
+- Switch to project directory: `cd ts-node-api`
 - Install packages by running `npm install`.
 Wait, you have to have some stuff before you get to this point.
 So these are:

 ### Prerequisites